Effective as of: 09.01.2021

 Members of the AUA community are responsible for knowing what information resources (including, but not limited to, network) are available, remembering that the members of the community share them, and refraining from all acts that waste or prevent others from using these resources.
 Particular areas where users are expected to exercise responsible behavior include, but are not limited to, the following areas:

-- Game playing: Game playing is forbidden at the AUA computer labs;
+• Game playing: Playing games is prohibited at the AUA computer labs;

-- Information integrity: It is the user's responsibility to be aware of the potential for and possible effects of manipulating information, especially in electronic form, and to verify the integrity and ompleteness of information that is compiled or used;
+• Information integrity: It is the user's responsibility to be aware of the potential and possible effects of manipulating information, especially in electronic form, and to verify the integrity and completeness of information that is compiled or used;

-- Abusive Internet usage: Internet access can be used for job related matters only.
-Abusive downloading of games, photos, music and other entertainment files is prohibited;
+• Abusive Internet usage: Internet access can be used for job related matters only.
+Abusive downloading of third-party unlicensed programs, suspicious tools, games, photos, music and other entertainment files is prohibited;

 Harmful behavior that is subject to sanctions includes, but is not limited to, the following:

-- Sending forged messages under someone else's ID;
+• Sending forged messages using someone else's identity;

 Policies listed below have specific application to constrain the types of activities that may be carried on by users of AUA computers and network.
 AUA constrained behavior includes, but is not limited to, the following:

-network equipment to the AUA network.
-Network equipment includes, but is not limited to , hubs, routers, firewalls, bridges, and switches or any devices that provide network connectivity to more than one individual computer system.
+• Network installations: Users may not, without authorization from the ICTS Department, connect any network equipment to the AUA network.
+Network equipment includes, but is not limited to , routers, firewalls, switches, WiFi access points or any devices that provide network connectivity to more than one individual computer system.
 In addition, users may not connect to the network any computer that is configured to perform the functions of the aforementioned network equipment;

 AUA may control access to its information and the devices on which it is stored, manipulated, and transmitted.